Child Pornography Prevention Act of 1996

 The Child Pornography Prevention Act added two categories of speech to the definition of child pornography.
-The first prohibited "any visual depiction, including any photograph, film, video, picture, or computer or computer-generated image or picture" that "is, or appears to be, of a minor engaging in sexually explicit conduct."
-In Ashcroft case, the Court observed that this provision "captures a range of depictions, sometimes called 'virtual child pornography,' which include computer-generated images, as well as images produced by more traditional means."
+The first prohibited "any visual depiction, including any photograph, film, video, picture, or computer-generated image or picture" that "is, or appears to be, of a minor engaging in sexually explicit conduct."
+In Ashcroft v.
+Free Speech Coalition, the Court observed that this provision "captures a range of depictions, sometimes called 'virtual child pornography,' which include computer-generated images, as well as images produced by more traditional means."

 The second prohibited "any sexually explicit image that was advertised, promoted, presented, described, or distributed in such a manner that conveys the impression it depicts a minor engaging in sexually explicit conduct."

-The Supreme Court struck down CPPA in 2002 in Ashcroft v.
-Free Speech Coalition as a violation of the First Amendment for being too broad.
+In the Ashcroft case in 2002, the Supreme Court struck down CPPA as a violation of the First Amendment for being too broad.